How to Plan an Unforgettable California Honeymoon

 What to Pack for a California Honeymoon

-Bring a light jacket, an umbrella and a raincoat for fall and winter travel, especially if heading to Northern California.
+Make sure your packing checklist includes a light jacket, an umbrella and a raincoat for fall and winter travel, especially if heading to Northern California.
 Even in the summer, you'll need a light jacket for San Francisco evenings.
-Although the state tends to be relatively casual, tote stylish attire if you plan to dine at high-end restaurants in LA or San Francisco.
+Although the state tends to be relatively casual, pack stylish attire in your honeymoon luggage if you plan to dine at high-end restaurants in LA or San Francisco.

 Up Next